PRO Team Field Notes: Scrubbing the Surface

-Since its creation in 1891, The National Society of the Colonial Dames of America (NSCDA) has worked on and sponsored preservation projects across the country.
-Thanks to a generous grant from NSCDA, the PRO Team took on a project to assess, clean, and preserve Oakland Cemetery’s female statuary.
+Since its creation in 1891, Atlanta Town Committee Chapter of the Colonial Dames has worked on and sponsored preservation projects across the country.
+Thanks to a generous grant from Atlanta Town Committee Chapter of the Colonial Dames, the PRO Team took on a project to assess, clean, and preserve Oakland Cemetery’s female statuary.

 The Brown Monument